flankb/nameof/packages/nameof/README.md

 # Motivation

-Sometimes there is a need to access the names of programming language entities, such as methods, properties, constructors, etc. Unfortunately Flutter has not reflection mechanism.
+Sometimes there is a need to access the names of programming language entities, such as methods, properties, constructors, etc. Unfortunately, Flutter does not have a reflection mechanism designed for this purpose.
 But there is code generation!
 It is all you need for access to names of code entities with this package.

 # Index